hpssjellis/built-in-ai-wifi-chat/README.md

 All AI chat using chrome built in AI and a mobile hotspot (hopefully without internet)

 ```
+With internet working
 Start the mobile hotspot
+disconect your internet.
 Set up the node server
-access your client to the hotspot
+access your client to the hotspot url
-load the url or run websocket.html
+load the url or run websocket.html and enter the url ws://#.#.#.#:8080

 Chat